Sonkhoo/WIL/Projects/Project Ideas.md

     - **News Aggreator and tech updates with ai**
 7. Full stack Projects
     - **Mark Up (notes manager + code snippets + task scedules like notion) {imp}**
+    - Start From (a web app where people can tweet their ideas about startups and get upvotes and reviews. people can collaborate with more tech peeps for their ideas)
     - Hand cricket website
     - **E Learning platform**
     - **Real time collaboration programming tool with features like google drive**